Paul Warfield

-Paul Dryden Warfield (born November 28, 1942) is an American former professional football player who was a wide receiver in the National Football League (NFL) from 1964 to 1977 for the Cleveland Browns and Miami Dolphins, except for a year in the World Football League (WFL) with the Memphis Southmen.
+Paul Dryden Warfield (born November 28, 1942) is an American former professional football player who was a wide receiver in the National Football League (NFL) from 1964 to 1977 for the Cleveland Browns and Miami Dolphins, except for a year in the World Football League (WFL) with the Memphis Southmen in 1975.
 He was known for his speed, fluid moves, grace, and jumping ability.
 A consistent big-play threat throughout his career, his 20.1 average yards per reception is the highest in NFL history among players with at least 300 receptions.

-As a star halfback in college for the Ohio State Buckeyes football team, Warfield was twice named to the All-Big Ten Conference team.
-He was drafted in the first round of the 1964 NFL Draft by the Browns and converted into a wide receiver.
+As a star halfback playing college football for the Ohio State Buckeyes, Warfield was twice named to the all-conference team in the Big Ten.
+An All-American as a senior, he was selected in the first round of the 1964 NFL draft by the Browns and converted into a wide receiver.
 After three Pro Bowl appearances with the Browns, he was traded to the Dolphins, with whom he made another five Pro Bowl appearances.
 He then spent one season in the WFL with the Southmen before returning to the Browns for his final two seasons of play.

 Warfield played in seven championship games in his professional career—four NFL Championship Games with the Browns and three Super Bowls with the Dolphins—and earned victories in the 1964 NFL Championship Game, Super Bowl VII, and Super Bowl VIII.
 After his playing career, he served as a scout and adviser for the Browns for several years.
 He was inducted into the Pro Football Hall of Fame in 1983, and is a member of the Cleveland Browns Ring of Honor and the Miami Dolphins Honor Roll.

-Early years and college
+Early life

-Paul Dryden Warfield was born in Warren, Ohio.
+Warfield was born in Warren, Ohio.
 His father, Dryden Warfield, was a deacon in a Baptist church.
 Warfield attended Warren G. Harding High School in Warren, where he was a star running back and defensive back for the Panthers.
 He scored 92 points as a junior in 1958, a campaign highlighted by a 6–0 victory over powerhouse Massillon Washington High School.
-The following season, as a senior he scored 93 points, including all three of his team's touchdowns in the final game of the season.
+As a senior he scored 93 points, including all three of his team's touchdowns in the final game of the season.
 As a basketball player he was noted for his speed, often leading fast breaks.
 He also ran track and field at Warren G. Harding, and was the Ohio High School Athletic Association Class AA broad jump champion in 1958.
 During the 1960 season he set a Class AA state record while winning the 180-yard hurdles.